groovy/groovy-android-gradle-plugin/README.md

 This plugin has been successfully tested with Android Studio.
 It will let you write an application in Groovy.
 It is recommended, for performance, memory and battery life, that you use @CompileStatic wherever possible.

-Details can be found on my [blog](http://melix.github.io/blog/2014/06/grooid.html)
+Details can be found on my [blog](http://melix.github.io/blog/2014/06/grooid.html) and [here for more technical details](http://melix.github.io/blog/2014/06/grooid2.html)